SamuelSwartzberg/flashcardifying_text_temp/inf.md

 single dispatch is where only the type of one parameter (the reciever of the message = the thing it was called on, mostly) is used to choose the implementation

-multiple dispatch is where the type of multiple parameters (the reciever of the message = the thing it was called on) as well as the method parameters is used to choose the implementation
+multiple dispatch is where the type of multiple parameters (the reciever of the message = the thing it was called on as well as the method parameters) is used to choose the implementation
+Overloading would be multiple dispatch if it was performed at runtime, but it isn't, so it isn't.

 ### parametric polymorphism